rmemory/react-basic-boilerplate/README.md

 * JSX is syntax sugar to allow HTML tags to be combined with JS, or more specifically ES6+.
 Babel does all of the necessary conversion of JSX back to regular ES6 (or ES5 as necessary).

 * Contrasted to frameworks like Angular, React does not contain any control directives for conditionals or looping.
 Instead, it relies entirely on regular old JS syntax (such as array map, filter, etc) to do this.
+In other words, you won't find ng-if, ng-repeat, etc in React.

 * Props are the API for (ie. way to pass data) to each component.
 Prop-types are the mechanism to provide type safety for the API.